Jason Moss (writer)

 Jason Michael Moss (February 3, 1975 – June 6, 2006) was an American attorney who specialized in criminal defense.
 He was best known as the author of The Last Victim: A True-Life Journey into the Mind of the Serial Killer (1999), a memoir about his exploration of the minds of incarcerated serial killers, which started as a research project in college.
 He corresponded and conducted personal interviews with several notorious killers.

-Struggling with depression, Moss took his own life in 2006.
+Struggling with depression, Moss died by suicide in 2006.
 His book was adapted and produced as a film, Dear Mr. Gacy, released in 2010.

 Personal life

 Moss was born in Bethpage, New York in 1975 and attended local schools.
 He graduated summa cum laude from the University of Nevada, Las Vegas.
 As an honors student, he had completed a research project into the minds of serial killers by establishing correspondence with them and gaining interviews.
 At the age of 19, he met twice with John Wayne Gacy in prison, less than two months before the killer was executed.
 Shaken by the experience, in which he felt psychologically manipulated, Moss had nightmares.
 He wrote a book about his project and its effects, co-authored with counseling professor Jeffrey Kottler, and published in 1999 as The Last Victim: A True-Life Journey into the Mind of the Serial Killer.

 After college, Moss served internships with the U.S. Secret Service and the Bureau of Alcohol, Tobacco, and Firearms.
 He decided to go into law and graduated in 2002 from University of Michigan Law School.
 He set up a criminal defense practice in Henderson, Nevada.
 He was married to Charlotte Moss.